Back to blog

 • Where those systems live (on-prem, Azure, or other cloud).

-Tie this list to a simple tagging scheme so you can prioritize hardening and monitoring where it matters most for CMMC scoping.
+Tie this list to a simple tagging scheme so you can prioritize hardening and monitoring where it actually matters for CMMC scoping.
+I've seen teams spend months on controls for systems that ended up out of scope; a clear inventory avoids that.

 3. Prioritize technical controls that unlock multiple practices